mojombo/ernie/README.md

         -d, --detached                   Run as a daemon
         -P, --pidfile PIDFILE            Location to write pid file.

+    Commands:
+      <none>                Start an Ernie server.
+      reload-handlers       Gracefully reload all of the the ruby handlers and use the new code for all subsequent requests.

     Examples:
       ernie -d -p 9999 -n 10 -h calc.rb
         Start the ernie server in the background on port 9999 with ten handlers, using the calc.rb handler file.

+      ernie reload-handlers -p 9999
+        Reload the handlers for the ernie server currently running on port 9999.

 Example Handler
 ---------------